-Today’s “True” Talavera tile and pottery is hand-formed from the rich black and white volcanic soils in and around Puebla, Mexico, where tradition and technique define this vivid craft.
+Today’s “True” Talavera tile and pottery comes from the rich black and white volcanic soils in and around Puebla, Mexico.
+Here the tradition and technique of hand-forming these tiles define this vivid craft.
 But Mexico hasn’t always been Talavera’s home.
 The history of Talavera spans centuries, cultures and continents.

-In the 15th and 16th centuries, the central Iberian town of Talavera de la Reina became so internationally renowned for its ceramics that it was called “La Ciudad de la Cerámica,” or the “The City of Ceramics.”
-The city’s designs owe a lot to the international population that resided there, including Dutch and Arab settlers that contributed new techniques, tools and tastes that ultimately informed the Talavera style.
+In the 15th and 16th centuries, the central Iberian town of Talavera de la Reina became internationally renowned for ceramics.
+They called it “La Ciudad de la Cerámica,” or the “The City of Ceramics.”
+The city’s designs owe a lot to the international population that resided there.
+This includes Dutch and Arab settlers that contributed new techniques, tools and tastes that ultimately informed the Talavera style.

-When the city of Puebla, Mexico was established in 1531—just a decade after the conquest of the Aztec Empire—the production of ceramic goods came naturally to its people, thanks to the abundance of quality clay and a long tradition of producing earthenware.
+When the city of Puebla, Mexico was established in 1531—just a decade after the conquest of the Aztec Empire—the production of ceramic goods came naturally to its people.
+Partly thanks to the abundance of quality clay and a long tradition of producing earthenware.
 The prehispanic cultures of Mexico did not, however, use a potter’s wheel and were unfamiliar with tin-glazing.
-Both of these were introduced to them by Spaniards in the 16th century, transforming their methods of making, painting and glazing pottery with Talavera’s now trademark milky white glaze.
+Spaniards introduced both to them in the 16th century.
+Thus transforming their methods of making, painting, and glazing pottery with Talavera’s now trademark milky white glaze.

 Mexican Ceramic Tiles

-When the Puebla craftspeople incorporated the art forms and colors they loved with the new techniques they’d learned from Spanish settlers, Mexican Talavera emerged.
+The Puebla craftspeople incorporated art forms and colors they loved with the new techniques they’d learned from Spanish settlers.
+This was how Mexican Talavera emerged.

-Talavera is sometimes encompassed in the broader term, “Mexican maiolica,” referring to the Italian tin-glazing pottery technique that was introduced in the 14th century.
+The broader term, “Mexican maiolica,” sometimes encompasses Talavera.
+This refers to the Italian tin-glazing pottery technique that was introduced in the 14th century.

 Originally, the color spoke explicitly to its quality.
-As blue pigments were much more expensive, ceramics featuring the color blue were easily differentiated as being of the highest quality in the 16th and 17th centuries.
-During the 18th century, it became more common to use green, mauve and yellow along with blues – all sourced from natural pigments, as they still are today in the authentic workshops.
-And it wasn’t just the color of Talavera that was found to be important, but also the volume.
-The number of Talavera tiles on the facade of a building was equated with the prosperity of a family or a business; hence, the saying “to never be able to build a house with tiles” fell into use.
-In other words, if you aren’t able to build a house with tiles (azulejos), you haven’t amounted to anything in life.
+Ceramics featuring the color blue were easily differentiated as being of the highest quality in the 16th and 17th centuries.
+As blue pigments were much more expensive.
+During the 18th century, it became more common to use green, mauve and yellow along with blues.
+Sourced from natural pigments, as they still are today in the authentic workshops.
+And it wasn’t just the color of Talavera that was important, but also the volume.
+The number of Talavera tiles on the facade of a building equated the prosperity of a family or a business.
+Hence, the saying “to never be able to build a house with tiles” fell into use.
+In other words, if you can’t build a house with tiles (azulejos), you haven’t amounted to anything in life.

 Talavera pottery remains important to the Toledo province of Spain in which Talavera de la Reina is located, but those who are considered the authentic artisans reside exclusively in Mexico’s Puebla region.
 There, they employ precisely the same techniques that were used in the 16th century and collect their clay only from designated areas.